 The lease payments are discounted using the interest rate implicit in the lease (IRTL).
 For leases where the Group is unable to determine the IRTL, the Group's incremental borrowing rate is used.
 Management has applied judgments and estimates to determine the discount rate at the commencement of lease.
-An incremental borrowing rate of 4.60 % was used in the current year to determine the lease obligations for new leases entered into (2022: 4.6%).
+An incremental borrowing rate of 5.36% and 20% was used in the current year to determine the lease obligations for new leases entered into by the Company and its subsidiaries respectively (2023: 4.6%).